tracer755/e621-wrappers/README.md

 # e621-wrappers
 e621 api wrappers for a bunch of languages

-my dumbass made this to get sfw wallpapers lol.
+My dumbass made this to get sfw wallpapers lol.
 Programming, making a 1 day job a 2 month job lmao

 #### Languages
 - [x] [Python](python)